Ikutsu/OsuMusic/README.md

 Install the ipa file using AltStore or other sideloding tools

 ## License
-This project is licensed under the [MIT](https://github.com/Ikutsu/OsuMusic/blob/master/LICENSE) License.
+This project is licensed under the [GPL 3.0](https://github.com/Ikutsu/OsuMusic/blob/master/LICENSE) License.